-Overall, fiscal year 2022 were larger than the revenues in fiscal year 2023, even though fiscal year 2023 saw increases among many revenue streams.
+Overall, fiscal year 2024 were larger than the revenues in fiscal year 2023.

 Cost of Providing Services

 The Statements of Activities shows the cost of program services and the charges of services and grants offsetting these services.
 Table 3 shows, for governmental activities, the total cost of services and the net costs of services.
 Net cost of services can be defined as the total cost less fees generated by the activities and intergovernmental revenue provided for specific programs.
 The net cost reflects the financial burden on the School District's taxpayers by each activity.